astromatt/book-dev/jira/end-user/jql.rst

 .. code-block:: sql

     project = "MYPROJECT"
-        AND resolution NOT IN ("Fixed", "Won't Fix")
+        AND resolution NOT IN ("Done", "Won't Do")

 Functions
 ---------